 Iron is important for growth and brain development.

-If you use formula, your child’s iron needs can be met by standard infant formulas for the first 12 months of life.
+If you use formula, your child’s iron needs can be met by standard infant formulas for the first 12 months of life, according to the CDC.

 Pairing non-heme (plant-based) iron sources with Vitamin C foods, such as citrus fruits, sweet potatoes, or broccoli, can help improve iron absorption.